jeffkala/workshop-implementing-cicd-documentation/Lab_2_First_Pipeline/README.md

 # Lab 2.
 First Pipeline

-In this lab, we will start to build our CI/CD pipeline on GitLab.
+In this lab, we will start to build our CICD pipeline on GitLab.
 If you have not done so already, please follow the steps in [README](../README.md) and make sure you have the environment set up and ready to go.

 ## Hello World Pipeline

-In this lab, we will use the same [GitLab Project](../Lab_1_Basic_Git_Operations/README.md) we set up in the last lab, however, please feel free to create another project if you'd like.
+In this lab, we will use the same [GitLab Project](../Lab_1_Basic_Git_Operations/README.md) we set up in "Lab 1 Basic Git Operations"; however, please feel free to create another project if you'd like.

 Let's create a new file named ```.gitlab-ci.yml``` at the root level of the project.
-The name and the location are important.
+The name and the location **are** important.

 ![create_new_file](images/create_new_file.png)